Beijing Shan Hu International Technology Co., Ltd. company profile

 Stretching across 1.7 kilometers in length and 60 meters in width, the PV fence system will feature approximately 23,000 solar panels arranged in an east-west orientation.
 This design ensures extended power production throughout the day while minimizing glare risks for pilots during landings—a triple win for energy, aesthetics, and safety.

-The system will boast a maximum capacity of 13.4 MW, capable of producing an estimated 13.4 GWh of electricity annually, all of which will be fed directly into the airport’s internal power grid.
+The system will boast a maximum capacity of 13.4 MW, capable of producing an estimated 13.4 GWh of electricity annually, all of which will be fed directly into the airport's internal power grid.
+This innovative approach to renewable energy integration represents a significant step forward in sustainable airport operations, demonstrating how transportation infrastructure can creatively adapt to meet environmental challenges without compromising safety or functionality.